loicdiridollou/advent-of-code/README.md

 I am using this opportunity to work on my Go skills as I don't usually write Go for work.
 I get to learn more on the structure, performance and speeding up abilities of Go compared to other languages I write code in.
 For 2023 I have chosen to learn Typescript.
-For 2024, we will do AoC in rust.
+For 2024 and 2025, we will do AoC in rust.

 ## Table of Contents